phillipberndt/fakexrandr/README.md

 FakeXRandR
 ==========

-This is a counterpart to fakexinerama, but for XRandR.
-It hooks into libXrandr and replaces a certain, configurable monitor configuration with two virtual monitors, each of half the original's size.
+This is a tool to cheat an X11 server to believe that there are more monitors than there actually are.
+It hooks into libXRandR and libXinerama and replaces certain, configurable monitor configurations with virtual monitors.
+A tool that comes with this package can be used to configure how monitors are split.

+This tool used to only work with XRandR, but I found it useful to add Xinerama emulation.
+It can be readily removed if it isn't needed though.

 Licensing
 ---------